You may be entitled to make an Ontario Accident Benefits Insurance Claim.

 Starting a lawsuit or insurance claim can be a complicated process, but our lawyers are here to guide you every step of the way.
 If you don’t have auto insurance, we can help secure compensation for you through the Ontario Motor Vehicle Accident Claims Fund.
 If you are insured in Ontario but were injured in another province, you have options when it comes to filing your insurance claims, as well as the province’s insurance scheme where the accident took place.
 It’s always best you contact an experienced Ottawa personal injury lawyer to help you make the best choice for you and your family.

-We understand, we care and we’re here to help and our track record proves it.
+Our Ottawa injury lawyers understand, we care and we’re here to help and our track record proves it.
 We can’t change the past but we can help change your future.

 If you’ve been injured in a motor vehicle accident, contact us free of charge to discuss how we can help you with your insurance claim and help get you what you need to enjoy a comfortable quality of life.